-The Master of Theological Studies is a basic seminary program of study and research for international students who have already completed an initial undergraduate degree in theological studies.
+The Master of Theological Studies is a basic Seminary program of study and research for international students who have already completed an initial undergraduate degree in theological studies.
 The purpose of the program is to train God-called men and women from outside North America to be leaders within various national and international Christian ministries.

 This degree is available to international students with a B.Th. or a similar degree.
-Transcripts or other official documentation of all post-secondary coursework must be provided to the seminary's office of admissions.
-All other requirements for general admission to the seminary must also be met.
+Transcript or documentation of all post-secondary coursework must be provided.
+All other requirements for general admission to the Seminary must be met.